zimingcheng/COVID_NLP/README.md

+# Natural Language Processing Analyses on the Autobiographical Memory of COVID-19 From 2020 to 2022

 Autobiographical memory, the recollection of personal experiences, has been a challenging area of study due to the inherent idiosyncrasy and subjectivity of individual memories.

 This project addresses these challenges by focusing on a shared global experience: the COVID-19 pandemic.
 We collected narratives from participants across the globe, documenting their personal and collective experiences of the pandemic from 2020 to 2022.
 By focusing on a shared event, we aimed to reduce the idiosyncrasy inherent in autobiographical memory research, allowing for more robust comparisons between individuals and across time.